statengeneraal/laws-markdown/verdrag/patent/cooperation/treaty/BWBV0004680/README.md

 53.5.   *Agent or Common Representative*  If an agent or common representative is appointed, the demand shall so indicate.
 Rules 4.4 and 4.16 shall apply, and Rule 4.7 shall apply *mutatis mutandis*.
 53.6.   *Identification of the International Application*  The international application shall be identified by the name and address of the applicant, the title of the invention, the international filing date (if known to the applicant) and the international application number or, where such number is not known to the applicant, the name of the receiving Office with which the international application was filed.
 53.7.   *Election of States*  The filing of a demand shall constitute the election of all Contracting States which are designated and are bound by Chapter II of the Treaty.
-53.8.
-Signature

-a) Subject to paragraph (b), the demand shall be signed by the applicant or, if there is more than one applicant, by all applicants making the demand.
+53.8.   *Signature*  The demand shall be signed by the applicant or, if there is more than one applicant, by all applicants making the demand.

-b) Where two or more applicants file a demand which elects a State whose national law requires that national applications be filed by the inventor and where an applicant for that elected State who is an inventor refused to sign the demand or could not be found or reached after diligent effort, the demand need nod be signed by that applicant (“the applicant concerned”) if it is signed by at least one applicant and

-(i) a statement is furnished explaining, to the satisfaction of the International Preliminary Examining Authority, the lack of signature of the applicant concerned, or

-(ii) the applicant concerned did not sign the request but the requirements of Rule 4.15(b) were complied with.
 53.9.   *Statement Concerning Amendments*

 a) If amendments under Article 19 have been made, the statement concerning amendments shall indicate whether, for the purposes of the international preliminary examination, the applicant wishes those amendments: